 The Newton-Raphson algorithm can exhibit convergence problems (slow convergence or even no convergence), particularly for circuits with strong nonlinearities.
-Simulators use various tricks to achieve convergence.
+Simulators use various tricks to improve convergence.

-Junction voltage limiting. p-n junctions in diodes and transistors exhibit an exponential i(u) characteristic.
-This can cause very large values of currents (ans consequently large values of the nonlinear left-hand side g(x) in the KCL equations).
+Junction voltage limiting.

+p-n junctions in diodes and transistors exhibit an exponential i(u) characteristic.
+This can result in large currents (and consequently large left-hand side in nonlinear KCL equations).
 The values can even exceed the maximum value allowed by double floating point precision.
 Once that happens IEEE floating point infinite values or even NaN (not a number) values can occur in the candidate solution.
 Especially NaN values spread like a "virus".
 Any (binary or unary) operation performed on a NaN value results in a NaN so the NaNs quickly spread across the whole solution vector and make the result completely useless.

-To avoid this the independent variable in the exponential function (the branch voltages across p-n junctions) are limited to interval [-voltagelimit, voltagelimit] where voltagelimit is a simulator parameter (1030V by default).
+To avoid this the independent variables in the exponential functions (the branch voltages across p-n junctions) are limited to interval [-voltagelimit, voltagelimit] where voltagelimit is a simulator parameter (1030V by default).
 If the branch voltage is smaller than -voltagelimit it is truncated to -voltagelimit.
 Similarly, if the branch voltage is greater than voltagelimit it is truncated to voltagelimit.
-The obtained value is then used for computing the p-n junction current and its derivative with resect to the node potentials.
+The obtained value is then used for computing the p-n junction current and its derivative with respect to the node potentials.
 This procedure not only helps avoid infinite and NaN values, but also speeds up the convergence of the Newton-Raphson algorithm.

 Damped Newton-Raphson algorithm.

 The Newton-Raphson algorithm can produce an oscillating sequence of candidate solutions.
 This behavior can be eliminated to great extent if the step taken by the algorithm is shortened.
 To simplify the presentation of this approach we assume a 1-dimensional problem (n=1).
 Let e_r and e_a denote the relative and the absolute tolerance used in the stopping condition.
 Let $x^{(i)}$ and $x^{(i+1)}$ denote the previous and the new approximate solution.
 We define the step tolerance as